 Since you’re reading this article you will have your own perspective on the Linux ecosystem.
-A lot has changed even in the last year, we’re experiencing a massive wave of Linux take-on via virtualization and the cloud as accelerators.
+We’re experiencing a massive wave of Linux take-on via virtualization and the cloud as accelerators.
 New companies are growing from 10 servers to 10 thousand instances in two or three years.
-For older customers, however, we’re also living with a legacy of old infrastructure decisions made (for some) decades ago, some pre-Linux.
+We are also living with a legacy of old infrastructure decisions made (for some) decades ago, some pre-Linux.

 In the middle of all this is you, that rare and finite resource the Linux admins.
-You may now be a manager (who was an admin grunt when decisions were made years ago), or you may be a grunt on the front line right now.
+You may now be a manager (who was an admin entry level when decisions were made years ago), or you may be on the front line right now.
 In the same tone as that meeting in the early 1990s let’s try two viewpoints with the following piece of statistics:

-The good news -- Linux is on the up and moving like a freight train.
-87% or organizations added Linux servers this year.
+The good news: Linux is on the up and moving like a freight train.
+87 percent of organizations added Linux servers this year.
 About the same will add more Linux next year.
-Windows deployment has fallen from 46% to 26%
+Windows deployment has fallen from 46 percent to 26 percent.

 A Linux Mandarin might say: The organization took a strategic decision last year to standardize on Open Systems Infrastructure to manage our asset and cost base more efficiently, streamlining technical and operational silos.